Ventura, CA Divorce Lawyer

 Contact an Experienced Ventura Divorce Attorney for Legal Help

-If you live in Southern California and need help filing divorce, responding to divorce papers, getting a legal separation, ending your domestic partnership, or any other aspect of the separation or divorce process, turn to The Law Offices of Bamieh & De Smeth, PLC for aggressive representation backed by years of experience.
-Our attorneys are well-versed in California divorce law and can work to protect your right to spend time with your children, retain control over your valuable property and assets, and other important components of marriage dissolution.
+If you live in Ventura, CA and need help filing divorce, responding to divorce papers, getting a legal separation, ending your domestic partnership, or any other aspect of the separation or divorce process, turn to The Law Offices of Bamieh & De Smeth, PLC for aggressive representation backed by years of experience.
+Our Ventura divorce attorneys are well-versed in California divorce law and can work to protect your right to spend time with your children, retain control over your valuable property and assets, and other important components of marriage dissolution.
 Matters our legal team can assist you with include:

 - Alimony/Spousal Support Disputes